-The declarations to control certain wild bird species are important for Gun Clubs and their members in our RGC.
-The work carried out by Gun Clubs and their members in our RGC plays an important socio-economic and conservation role in Co.
-Longford.
-The following are just some examples of the work our Gun Club member do to control Woodpigeons and Rooks that are doing damage in crops, and to control Magpies and Hooded crows at the requested of Landowners.
+The declarations to control certain wild bird species are important for farmers and Gun.
+The work carried out by Gun Clubs and their members plays an important socio-economic and conservation role in Co.
 Gun Club members work closely with farmers and landowners to prevent serious damage caused by pest birds.